 In 1996, Southern California Health Institute then known as the Institute of Professional Practical Therapy (IPPT), opened its doors in north Los Angeles, California.
 In 2011, the institute became officially named Southern California Health Institute and relocated to the NOHO Arts District of North Hollywood, California.
 This campus is located at 5644 Vineland Boulevard, North Hollywood.
-Currently, the College offers programs in Massage Therapy Associate Degree in Science Sports and Rehabilitation Therapy, Physical Therapy Aide, Medical Assistant, Medical Billing and Coding, Personal Fitness Trainer and can.
+Currently, the College offers programs in Massage Therapy Associate Degree in Science Sports and Rehabilitation Therapy, Physical Therapy Aide, Medical Assistant, Medical Billing and Coding, Personal Fitness Trainer and Certified Nursing Assistant (CNA).

 SOCHi was granted institutional approval to operate a post-secondary institution in the state of California from Bureau for Private Post- Secondary Education (BPPE).
-It is accredited by the Accrediting Council for Continuing Education & Training (ACCET) and holds approvals from the California State Approving Agency for Veterans Education (CSAAVE) to accept Veteran benefits and the State of California Workforce Investment Board (WIOA) to provide training for eligible individuals.

-Geographic Area as reported by the academic institution
+Geographic Area as reported by the academic institution To program plans to

-To program plans to "serve the region of San Fernando Valley, and Ventura County, the most populous city in California and the very north tip of Los Angeles.
+"serve the region of San Fernando Valley, and Ventura County, the most populous city in California and the very north tip of Los Angeles.
 (It is approximately 60 miles west of Los Angeles and has large numbers of candidates without competition in the region.)"
-"The North Hollywood campus is less than 4 blocks from a Metro station and many thriving businesses and is very convenient to many locations in the San Fernando Valley and the greater northern Los Angeles basin."
+The North Hollywood campus is less than 4 blocks from a Metro station and many thriving businesses and is very convenient to many locations in the San Fernando Valley and the greater northern Los Angeles basin."